 Our engineers are members of both the ASTM E27 Hazard Potential of Chemicals committee, which is responsible for many of the ASTM standards for testing combustible dust, and NFPA committees related to the assessment and mitigation of combustible dust hazards.
 Exponent can aid you in analyzing and mitigating potential combustible dust hazards in your facility.

 Brief descriptions of the most common test methods are listed below.
 Exponent can design testing programs using additional methods in our laboratories or at other testing facilities.

 Combustibility Screening Test: A torch is held at one end of a triangular cross-section trough or train of powder for a period of time, to determine whether the sample ignites, and the rate of propagation along the length of the sample.

-The test is one of two screening tests required by NFPA 484 Standard for Combustible Metals.
-Testing can be performed based on criteria in NFPA 484 or UN 4.1 test methods.
+The test is described in NFPA 484 Standard for Combustible Metals and NFPA 652 Standard on Fundamentals of Combustible Dust.
+Testing can be performed based on criteria in NFPA 484, 652, UN/DOT/GHS 4.1, or EPA 1030 test methods.

 Explosibility (Go/No-Go) Screening Test: Dust samples of at least two different concentrations are dispersed in a 20-L spherical combustion chamber and exposed to a 5- or 10-kJ ignition source to determine whether the material is explosible (Go), or not explosible (No-Go).
 If a threshold overpressure is exceeded at any single concentration, the dust is considered to be explosible.
 Full explosion severity (Pmax/KSt) testing is often performed on dust samples found to be explosible during the Go/No-Go testing.
 Testing is performed in accordance with ASTM E1226 Standard Test Method for Explosibility of Dust Clouds.